 - Why go on a medical mission trip?

-- How do I apply for a medical mission trip?
+- How to apply for a medical mission trip

 IVHQ offers affordable medical mission trips for nursing students and medical students, as well as trips for qualified healthcare professionals.
 If you’re an aspiring healthcare professional, we also organise medical mission trips for pre-medical students and pre-nursing students.

 All volunteers are supervised by local staff and work under instruction from qualified doctors, so regardless of your level of qualification or experience, you’ll be well supported to make a valuable contribution as a medical volunteer abroad.

 Check out our range of specialty medical volunteer opportunities:

 - Dentistry - Peru (Cusco), Guatemala, India (Delhi and Kerala), Ghana

 - Pharmacy - Peru (Cusco), Guatemala, India (Delhi), Zambia, Tanzania

 - Physical Therapy and Physiotherapy - Guatemala, Peru (Cusco), Costa Rica, Mexico, Colombia (Bogota), Vietnam, Sri Lanka, China, India (Delhi), Nepal, Kenya, Romania